3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 Talking too much: you can’t seem to stop talking, especially if it revolves around a topic of interest.
 You may also interrupt someone when they are talking and blurt out the answer.

 Inability to stay quiet: Engaging in tasks quietly is a challenge.
-If there is too much quiet within a room that you are engaging in an activity in, you need some music or noise.
+If there is too much quiet within a room where you are engaging in an activity, you need some music or noise.

 Can’t sit still: this may involve frequently getting out of your seat and walking around the room multiple times.

-Trouble waiting your turn: a person may have trouble waiting in a line or with sharing their toys with other people.
+Trouble waiting their turn: A person may have trouble waiting in a line or sharing their toys with other people.

 Interrupting people when they are people: waiting your turn during a conversation is a challenge.
 You may interrupt a conversation to share your points or intrude on the conversation of another person.

-Blurt out answers: urgency may be seen by ADHDers during a mundane conversation.
+Blurting out answers: Urgency may be seen by ADHDers during a mundane conversation.
 As a result, you may frequently blurt out answers to what you see as urgent.

 It’s common to have a mixture of inattentive, impulsive, and hyperactive traits.

-When someone exhibits both inattention and hyperactive-impulsive symptoms, they are diagnosed with combined-type ADHD.
+When someone exhibits both inattention and hyperactive-impulsive traits, they are diagnosed with combined-type ADHD.

 ADHD Strengths